What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive experiments on our benchmark to evaluate bias from two analytical perspectives: Analyze hidden biases across models in HBB.
-Analyze results to reveal more biases across models and previous datasets.
+In this section, we conduct comprehensive experiments on our benchmark to evaluate bias from three perspectives: Analyze biases measured by our proposed DBB.
+Compare biases measured by different benchmarks.
+Compare instance to instance between DBB and BBQ.